A unified approach to the Behrens-Fisher problem: Introduction

+Earlier work, including the important result of \cite{Nel1990}, identified a hypergeometric pdf, but did not develop the underlying MB contour decomposition structure that produces it.
+In our treatment, the hypergeometric form is not an isolated formula; rather, it arises as one manifestation of a broader analytic framework.
+The residue expansion explains the terminating algebraic cases; the Euler--Beta reduction yields the same density derived by \cite{Nel1990} in compact hypergeometric form and extends naturally to the cdf; RMT provides explicit tail coefficients; and the same cumulant structure underpins an LR saddle-point approximation with quantified error.
+In essence, our contribution ties together the exact density theory, finite-sum special cases, tail asymptotics, and numerical evaluation in a manner that complements and extends existing treatments for the Behrens--Fisher problem.

 The remainder of the paper is organized as follows.
-In \secref{sec:MB_T}, the Mellin--Barnes representation of $T$ is presented.
+In \secref{sec:MB_T}, the MB representation of $T$ is presented.
 The density function $f_T(t)$ is expressed as a Gauss hypergeometric function ${}_{2}F_{1}$ by reducing the 2-D integral to a 1-D integral in \secref{sec:Euler_beta}.
 The tail analyses of $f_T(t)$ using Ramanujan's master theorem is in \secref{sec:rmt}.
-Some discussions including cdf tables, Lugannani--Rice saddle-points, and comparisons between our work with Welch's \cite{Welch1947} and Nel {\etal} \cite{Nel1990} are provided in \secref{sec:discussion}. \secref{sec:conclusion} concludes the paper.
+In \secref{sec:discussion}, we provide discussions including specifications for cdf tables, LR saddle-points, and comparisons between our work with \cite{Welch1947} and \cite{Nel1990}. \secref{sec:conclusion} concludes the paper.